 – Spare spokes (2 rear drive side, 1 rear non-drive side, 1 one front)

 – Replacement brake pads

 This is a minimalist tool kit.
 For longer tours, you’ll need more tools and spares.

 - Tools and spares to pack on every bicycle tour- Gear to carry whenever you leave your neighborhood

 - Short tour bicycle touring tool kit- Additional gear to pack for a 3-30 day bicycle tour

-- Expedition bicycle touring tool kit- Additional gear to pack for a 30 day to 5 years+
+- Expedition bicycle touring tool kit- Additional gear to pack for a tour lasting longer than 30 days

-Each section builds on the previous.
-For example, for an expedition tour, you should pack everything listed section 1 and section 2.
-Use the links above to help you navigate the page.
+Each section builds on the previous one.
+For an expedition tour, you should pack everything listed section 1 and section 2.

 These are the items you should pack whenever you ride your bike more than a few miles from your home.
 You need these items to make basic repairs and adjustments to your bicycle.